Software

 <version>-<variant>

-4. Use the BIOS to enable boot-on-power.
-The computer should come back online when power is restored after an outage.
-This setting is typically referred to as Restore on AC/Power Loss.
+1. Within BIOS configure the computer to always boot when connected to power.
+The computer should come back online when AC power is restored to the computer following a power outage.
+This setting is typically referred to as Restore on AC/Power Loss or AC Power Recovery or something similar.

 @reboot /sbin/sysctl -w net.ipv6.conf.all.disable_ipv6=1